alonzi/CSInstitute/README.md

     * first on your own (eg: read the manual)
     * second to a trusted resource (eg: a good online reference)
     * third a knowledgeable person (eg: email pete, datascientist@virginia.edu)

+  ## Your goals!
+  What do you want to learn?

 # The Fun Part